OpenScienceLabs/opensciencelabs.github.io/pages/analytics/index.md

 - **Channels** show sessions by `sessionDefaultChannelGroup`, GA4's rule-based classification of how sessions started.
 This is session acquisition, not a user's first-ever acquisition channel or a campaign attribution audit.
+- **Pages** show pageviews by `pagePath`, restricted to canonical public routes derived from this MkDocs website.
+Unknown paths, noncanonical aliases and routes no longer in the current site are excluded.
+Query strings, full URLs, GA-supplied page titles and visitor identifiers are never published.
+Page totals can therefore be lower than headline pageviews.

-Each panel uses the same 30-day window and hostname scope as the headline.
+Each panel uses the same selected window and hostname scope as the headline.
 Up to ten named categories are ranked by their additive metric.
 A category needs at least ten `activeUsers` over the full period to be named; smaller, remaining and unclassified categories are combined as **Other / unknown**.
 Those per-category user counts are used only for grouping and are never published or summed into headline users.
 Grouping reduces detail; it is not a formal anonymity guarantee.
-No city, visitor, page-path or cross-category breakdowns are published.
+No city, visitor or cross-category breakdowns are published.
+Page statistics are restricted to known public routes as described above.
+Smaller/remaining known page routes are labeled **Other public pages**, not unknown visitor paths.

 Shares use each panel's returned total, including Other / unknown, not the headline user count.
 Rounded shares may not add to exactly 100%.
 Dimensioned and headline reports may differ during processing or because of reporting semantics;
 we do not adjust them to force agreement.
 A retained older snapshot may lack comparisons or audience panels; that absence is not zero traffic.

+Table search and sorting affect only that table, not the headline totals or other reports.
+CSV downloads contain the currently selected daily metric or filtered dimension table, with reporting dates and provenance.
+The JSON contains all published windows.
+This is a daily-updated public reporting tool, not realtime GA4 access or an arbitrary-date/cross-dimension query interface.
+Older snapshots keep unavailable controls disabled; no statistics are invented for missing periods.

 ### Limitations and freshness